 - The debate over whether or not to abolish the death penalty often centers around morality or its effectiveness in preventing crime.

 - Due to its severity, death row and execution costs are an economic burden on government budgets.

 - It's more cost-effective to commute death penalties to life imprisonment sentences without parole.

 The seriousness and complexity of seeking the death penalty increases its cost.
 First, the prosecution must go through a preliminary hearing.
 It’s looking to see if enough evidence exists to convene a grand jury.
 This group of around 23 people meets for at least a month before deciding whether the case can proceed.
 There is also another hearing before a trial can begin.
 If the case proceeds this far, then the prosecution can announce it seeks the death penalty and move forward.

-- In Kansas, defense costs for death penalty trials averaged $400,000 each.
-In contrast, the defense cost for non-capital trial cases averages just $100,000.
+- In Kansas, the median defense costs for death penalty trials was $508,000 each.
+In contrast, the defense cost for non-capital trial cases averages just $33,000.

 - In Oklahoma, the average capital case costs 3.2 times more than the average non-capital case.